InfoSeeking/IRIS/README.md

 - [index_delete](#index-delete) - delete an index
 - [fetch](#fetch) - fetch document content
 - [extract_blocks](#extract-blocks) - search for a block of text
+- [summarize_sentences](#summarize-sentences) - gives the most important sentences as a summarization
 - summarization(piping) - summarize by piping
 - documentSimilarity(piping) - find similar documents by piping